Timothy C. Hain, MD. •Page last modified: July 22, 2020

 Hearing aids and other devices called "maskers" may also help alleviate tinnitus.

-While Hearing aids are often recommended as treatment of tinnitus, according to Hoare(2014) from the Cochrane Databse, the quality of evidence for their effect is so poor that no conclusion can be made.
+While Hearing aids are often recommended as treatment of tinnitus, according to Hoare(2014) from the Cochrane Database, the quality of evidence for their effect is so poor that no conclusion can be made.
 That being said, we think If you have tinnitus associated with a hearing loss, a hearing aid is a reasonable thing to try.
 Be sure that you try the hearing aid before buying one, as tinnitus is not always helped by an aid.

-We see no reason to get 2 hearing aids at the same time, for treatment of tinnitus.
 Nearly all states mandate a 1-month money-back guarantee built into hearing aid dispensing.
 This is because these devices are expensive, and don't always work.

 It also seems possible that a hearing aid might exacerbate tinnitus, as many people develop "ringing" of their ears after exposure to loud noise.

 Cochlear implants, which are used for severe bilateral unaidable hearing loss, usually improve tinnitus (Amoodi et al, 2011).
+They also work reasonably well for tinnitus associated with unilateral hearing loss (Arts et al, 2012).

 We are generally in favor of maskers (see below).
 We try masking in almost all patients in our clinic.